Introduction: Attribute Control Chart

 However, if the subscription owner is non-admin, he will have access to the portal and only he can manage the subscription and licenses.
 The tenant admin can see all subscriptions purchased under the tenant account, including the subscriptions purchased by non-admins.
 You can assign licenses to users in the same tenant that you purchased subscription under regardless of the location.

-1. Go to admin.microsoft.com and select the Licenses link under the Billing node from the menu (a list of visuals appears)
+1. Go to admin.microsoft.com and select the Licenses link under the Billing node from the menu (a list of visuals appears).

-3. In the next page, click + Assign licenses
+3. In the next page, click + Assign licenses.

-4. Search by name or email address
+4. Search for the user by name or email address.

-5. Select the user(s) you want to assign the licenses to
+5. Select the user(s) you want to assign the licenses to.

-6. Click Assign button
+6. Click Assign button.

 Buyers get a license assigned to them automatically.
 It can take up to five minutes from the time of purchase for the license to take effect.
 If you want to add more users or update your subscription, go to the admin center.
 You can assign the license to the users directly by providing name or email, or through Microsoft Groups either Mail-enabled or Security Group.